jhlau/doc2vec/README.md

 Requirements
 ============
+* Python2: Pre-trained models and scripts all support Python2 only.
 * Gensim: If you need to load pre-trained word embeddings when training doc2vec, check out my [forked version](https://github.com/jhlau/gensim) of Gensim; if not feel free to use the [canonical one](https://github.com/RaRe-Technologies/gensim)

 Pre-Trained Doc2Vec Models